paucabral/twitter-clone/README.md

     <br>

-# Creating a functional login page with proper redirection and serializers.
+# Creating a functional login page with proper redirection and decorators.

 Now that user registration has been created, it is time to discuss how these users will be able to access the pages of the application through login.
 In this section, we will implement the use of serializers as well to restrict access to certain pages inline with the the use of _Jinja_ templates to dynamically make changes to the page based on user authentication.